abdullahridwan/Sentiment_Scores_From_News/README.md

 ## Results
 * Currently, I'm using streamlit to display the data.
 It's an amazingly easy and fast tool to display the results!
 * You can check it out by downloading this project and running "streamlit run main.py" in the folder.
-Enjoy!
+Enjoy!!